 The Do Something About Antibiotics Challenge

-In November 2016, the Small World Initiative teamed up with The Centers for Disease Control & Prevention (CDC) to encourage students to do something about the antibiotic crisis in recognition of the CDC’s 9th Annual Get Smart About Antibiotics Week (November 14-20).
+In November 2016, as part of our Do Something Challenge series, the Small World Initiative teamed up with The Centers for Disease Control & Prevention (CDC) to encourage students to do something about the antibiotic crisis in recognition of the CDC’s 9th Annual Get Smart About Antibiotics Week (November 14-20).
 This coincided with global activities from the World Health Organization, European Union, Pan-American Health Organization (PAHO), and similar organizations in Canada and Australia.
 A team of students from North Carolina State University took home first place.

 Class MB360 at North Carolina State University